 I had only intended to visit for one day this weekend, but as I didn’t get to see the entire first floor on Saturday, I decided to go back and finish it off on Sunday.
 That only took another hour though, which was quicker than I thought it would be.
 So I ended up going downstairs and looking through all of that floor as well.
 Sure, I didn’t read or view everything along the way, as I couldn’t see it all clearly enough, for reasons I’ll get to later in this post.
 But I did get to see a lot of lovely things, and took hundreds of photos along the way, so I got a lot out of it overall.

-So in this post I want to tell you about my visit, and show you just a handful of the many photos I took (there are many more on my Instagram and Facebook pages).
-Hope you enjoy!
+So in this post I want to tell you about my visit, and show you just a handful of the many photos I took.
+I hope you enjoy!